Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-Let us compared the full exciton-phonon self-energy with approximated expressions found in literature.
-We define the free exciton approximation to the exciton-phonon self-energy as
+Let us compare the full exciton-phonon self-energy with approximate expressions found in literature.
+We first define the "uncorrelated exciton" (UE) approximation to the exciton-phonon self-energy:

-Several approximations are being made between Eq.~\eqref{XiFinal} and Eq.~\eqref{XiFXA}.
-First, the self-energy is being constructed using the non-interacting two-particles propagator.
-Then, only the diagonal elements of $\Xi^0_{vcv'c'}$ are being used when transforming from the one-particle basis into the exciton basis.
-Finally, the self-energy is being evaluated at the non-interacting transition energies.
-The free exciton approximation reduces tremendously the computational effort needed to obtain the self-energy, since the knowledge of the finite-momentum exciton states is no longer required.
-However, it might not yield accurate results for the broadening of the optical excitations into bound excitons.
+This approach is equivalent to the one used in previous studies~ \cite{Marini2008,qiu_optical_2013,molina-sanchez_temperature-dependent_2016}.
+Several approximations have been made between Eqs.~\eqref{XiFinal} and \eqref{XiFXA}.
+First, the UE self-energy is constructed using the independent electron-hole-pair-phonon propagator (IEHPP).
+Then, only the diagonal elements of $\Xi^0$ are used when transforming from the one-particle basis to the exciton basis.
+Finally, the self-energy is being evaluated at the non interacting transition energies.
+The uncorrelated exciton approximation reduces tremendously the computational effort needed to obtain the self-energy, since the knowledge of the finite-momentum exciton states is no longer required.
+However, it does not yield accurate results for the lifetime of bound excitons, as we show in the next section.

-In this approximation, each of the electron-hole pairs that compose the exciton scatters into other independent electron-hole pairs, disregarding the binding energy between the electron and the hole.
+In this approximation, the uncorrelated exciton is just a wavepacket composed of electron-hole pairs that do not interact with each other and hence there is no binding energy.
 This becomes apparent when looking at the imaginary part of the self-energy.
-Using Eq.~\eqref{XiZeroDynFanAna}, the imaginary part of $\Xi^{Free}_{S}$ writes
+Using Eq.~\eqref{XiZeroDynFanAna}, the imaginary part of $\Xi^{\text{UE}}_{S}$ writes as

-In the full expression of Eq.~\eqref{ImXi}, the scattering occurs between exciton states.
-This distinction creates a qualitative difference in the low temperature limit, where ${N_B(\omega_\ipho) \rightarrow 0}$.
+Compare this expression with Eq.~\eqref{ImXi}, where the scattering occurs between exciton states.
+This very drastic approximation in past studies creates a qualitative difference in the physics of the exciton in the low temperature limit, where ${N_B(\omega_\ipho,T) \rightarrow 0}$.
 For the lowest bound exciton, from Eq.~\eqref{ImXi}, no states are available for scattering through phonon emission.
 Hence, the electron-phonon interaction does not contribute to its inverse lifetime.
 The physical lifetime of this exciton comes from other processes, such as radiative recombination or scattering by impurities \cite{spataru_theory_2005-1}.
-In the free exciton approximation however, scattering events still occur because the binding energy of the initial and final states are being ignored, and the lowest bound exciton has an unphysical lifetime at $T=0$.
+In the UE approximation however, scattering events still occur because the binding energy of the initial and final states are ignored, and the lowest bound exciton has an unphysical lifetime at zero temperature.

+For the temperature-dependent energy shift of the excitonic peaks, the accuracy of the UE approximation is unknown at this point.
+In the following section, we gain some intuition on this matter by computing the self-energy in a model system.